Kurrawong/jena-compound-naming/README.md

 # Jena ARQ Property Functions for Compound Naming

 Initial proof of concept implementation.
+See the [Compound Naming Model](https://agldwg.github.io/compound-naming-model/model.html) for more information.

 ## Example